nCoda/lychee/description.rst

-still manage this with the generic workflow, and maybe in the style of the *React.js* GUI framework: a user will make the motion to change a dial, and they'll think they changed the dial, but really they caused a change that was put into Lychee, stored in the MEI file, and then the dial was told by Lychee that it should update its state.
+still manage this with the generic workflow, and maybe in the style of the *React.js* GUI framework: a user will make the motion to change a dial, and they'll think they changed the dial, but really they caused a change that was put into Lychee, stored in the MEI file, and then the dial was told by Lychee that it should update its position.

 These "conversions" will be handled by the ``mei_to_ui`` and ``ui_to_mei`` modules.